 The LVN-Transition program is for individuals who currently hold a license to practice as a Licensed Vocational Nurse in the state of Texas and have approximately one year of nursing experience.

-Admission is on a competitive basis, utilizing GPA in prerequisite and co-requisite courses, entrance exam scores (TEAS V), and academics completed.
+Admission is on a competitive basis, utilizing GPA in prerequisite and co-requisite courses, entrance exam scores (TEAS V - All Nursing), and academics completed.
 Students who are accepted will complete a 4 semester course of study which will begin with the Summer I semester.
 After successfully completing the summer courses the LVN-Transition students will join the generic students for the fall semester.
 The LVN-Transition students will graduate the following May.
 After successful completion of the program, students are eligible to sit for the RN licensure exam.

 Students seeking admission to the Blinn College Associate Degree Nursing Program (LVN-Transition Option) should attend an LVN-Transition Information Session and meet with an academic advisor www.blinn.edu/counseling, or with the Allied Health Programs Facilitator.